-Want to get to the US courtesy of your frequent flyer rewards?
-See how Velocity Points can make this a reality.
+Want to fly to the US courtesy of your frequent flyer rewards?
+Your Velocity Points can make it a reality.

-Flights from Australia to the United States offer greater reward value for customers who want to redeem their Velocity Frequent Flyer Points.
+Flights from Australia to the United States generally offer greater reward value for customers who want to redeem their Velocity Frequent Flyer Points.
 Due to the high demand, it can also be one of the hardest flights to find availability.
 If you’re unable to find a Virgin Australia flight, check availability on one of its partnered airlines.
-The partnered airlines opens up new options, offering wider availability and flexibility for redeeming flights with your Velocity Points.
+The partnered airlines open up new options, offering wider availability and flexibility for redeeming flights with your Velocity Points.
 Use this guide to discover how you can redeem your Velocity Points for flights to the US,

 How can I redeem Velocity Points for flights to the USA?

 Virgin Australia flies to over 40 destinations in the US from all major Australian cities.
 The most valuable flight is from Brisbane direct to Los Angeles, which takes just over 13 hours and requires 63,800 Velocity Points for an economy seat.

 If you can’t find a Virgin Australia flight to the US, you may have better luck with one of Virgin Australia’s many airline partners.
 You can redeem your Velocity Points for flights with Singapore Airlines, Hawaiian Airlines and Etihad.
 The cost of redeeming your points is similar between Virgin Australia and Etihad (though points costs for Etihad are due to rise in June), while Singapore and Hawaiian Airlines tend to be more expensive.
 You can compare how much it might cost below.

 With the ability to link your Velocity program with Singapore Airlines’ KrisFlyer program, you can transfer points to and from the programs depending on which airline you wish to redeem your points with.

 Velocity redemptions on Singapore Airlines flights to the USA